moby/moby/docs/sources/reference/run.md

 standard output is redirected or piped, such as in:
 `echo test | docker run -i busybox cat`.

+>**Note**: A process running as PID 1 inside a container is treated
+>specially by Linux: it ignores any signal with the default action.
+>So, the process will not terminate on `SIGINT` or `SIGTERM` unless it is
+>coded to do so.

 ## Container identification

 ### Name (--name)